kjohnston/porter/README.md

-# Porter Gem
+# Porter

-The Porter gem is comprised of Capistrano and Rake tasks that make cloning remote server data down to your local Rails application environment a cinch.
+The Porter Ruby gem is comprised of Capistrano and Rake tasks that make cloning remote server data down to your local Rails application environment a cinch.

 ## Dependencies